LeThai98/Image-Processing-API/README.md

 # Image-Processing-API
  This is a simple placeholder API, the first allows you to place images into your frontend with the size set via URL parameters.
 The second use case is as a library to serve properly scaled versions of your images to the front end to reduce page load size.
- The project are using VietNam's beautiful images.
+ The project's using VietNam's beautiful images.
 It will help you discover Viet Nam through photos.

 # Build project
     npm run build